Updated: May 2008

 2.1) In Search of a Career

-He returned to Paris in 1827 where Cherubini introduced him to Gioachino Rossini (1792-1868) who took a personal interest in him and his musical talents.
-'At Rossini's invitation Balfe made his debut early in 1828 at the Theatre des Italiens as "Figaro" in "Il barbiere di Siviglia," singing opposite 'Henriette Sontag (1806-1854), Giulio Bordogni (1789-1856) and other leading singers.
+Dissatisfied with his progress in Italy Balfe returned to Paris in 1827 where he went to see Cherubini who introduced him to Gioachino Rossini (1792-1868).
+Rossini then at his very zenith as a composer in Europe took a personal interest in the young Irishman and his musical and vocal talents.
+At Rossini's invitation and after a period of vocal study with Giulio Bordogni (1789-1856) Balfe made his debut early in 1828 at the Theatre des Italiens as "Figaro" in "Il barbiere di Siviglia," singing opposite 'Henriette Sontag (1806-1854), and other leading singers.

 2.2) The Emerging Singer and Composer - Italy

-Balfe a baritone, decided to return to Italy late in 1828.
-In December he performed at a concert in Milan sponsored by the 'Garden Society of Milan.
-Towards the end of December 1828, 'Balfe went on to Bologna where he became the guest of Rossini's friend, 'Marchese Francesco Sampieri, an important patron of the arts and a composer, whom he had met in Paris.
+Towards the end of December 1828, he was in Milan where he sang in a concert.
+'He then went on to Bologna where he became the guest of Rossini's friend, 'Marchese Francesco Sampieri, an important patron of the arts and a composer, whom he had met in Paris.

 2.3) Italy - 1829

-'After Bologna, Balfe moved south, to Palermo, in Sicily where he had an operatic engagement and also composed his first opera, I rivale di se stessi at the request of the manager of the Teatro Carolina in Palermo.
+After Bologna, Balfe moved south, to Palermo, in Sicily where he had an operatic engagement and also composed his first opera, I rivale di se stessi at the request of the manager of the Teatro Carolina in Palermo.
 He subsequently sang in several operas including the part of Valdeburgo in Bellini's opera "La straniera" at the Teatro Carolino in Palermo.

-"The next several years were spent as a singer and a composer of operas.
-'By 1833, he had composed three (3) operas which had been produced at Palermo(1829), Pavia(1831) and Milan (1833).
+The next several years were spent as a singer and a composer of operas.
+By 1833, he had composed three (3) operas which had been produced at Palermo(1829), I rivali di se stessi; Pavia(1831), Un avvertimento ai gelosi and at the important Teatro Carcano, Milan (1833), Enrico IV al passo della Marna in which both Balfe and his wife Lina sang principal roles.

-"It was also during this time (1831) while in Milan that he first met and later married (in Bergamo), Lina Roser (1810-1888), who was then singing in Bellini, Donizetti and Rossini operas and the works of other composers at, the Teatro Carcano in Milan and at the Teatro Riccardi in Bergamo.
+It was also during this time (1831) while in Milan that he first met and later married (in Lugano, Switzerland), Lina Roser (1810-1888), who was then singing in Bellini, Donizetti and Rossini operas and the works of other composers at, the Teatro Carcano in Milan and the Teatro Riccardi in Bergamo.

-During the early 1830s Balfe and his wife, also kept up a busy schedule performing in operas by Bellini, Pacini, Ricci, Donizetti, Rossini and others in places such as, Venice, Milan, Trieste, Bergamo, Mantua, Parma, Piacenza, Turin, Varese, Pavia, Novara, and no doubt, other places in Italy.
+During the early 1830s Balfe and his wife, also kept up a busy schedule performing in operas by Bellini, Pacini, Ricci, Donizetti, Rossini and others in places such as, Venice, Milan, Trieste, Bergamo, Mantua, Parma, Piacenza, Turin, Varese, Pavia, Novara, and no doubt, other places in northern Italy.

 2.4) Maria Malibran & Balfe at La Scala, Milan

-In May 1834 Balfe made his debut at La Scala, Milan, singing opposite his friend, the renowned mezzo-soprano, 'Maria Malibran (1808-1836), in Rossini's "Otello."
+In May 1834 Balfe made his debut at La Scala, Milan, singing opposite his friend, (from Paris) the renowned mezzo-soprano, 'Maria Malibran (1808-1836), in Rossini's "Otello."
 "The performances were so successful that they gave repeat performances in October of the same year at La Scala with the same cast.

 Page No. 3 - SECTION C